patricklam/plam.new-webpage/content/post/20250822-ac-fa-strike.md

 </style>

-I'm glad that the Air Canada flight attendants got a deal that they seem to be satisfied with (maybe?), even if it caused me some inconvenience.
+I'm glad that the Air Canada flight attendants got a deal that they seem to be satisfied with (maybe?) (edit: not so much), even if it caused me some inconvenience.
 Here is my story.

 # Setting